wp-plugins/better-recent-posts-widget/readme.txt

 If you've ever wanted to display recent posts, but go far beyond the Recent Posts widget that comes with WordPress, you're in the right place.

-One of the very best ways to increase time-on-site (and therefore the engagement of you audience) is helping visitors discover new and wonderful pages and posts on your site.
-Better Recent Posts Widget can do that, but displaying your beautiful featured images right in the widget.
+One of the very best ways to increase time-on-site (and therefore the engagement of your audience) is helping visitors discover new and wonderful pages and posts on your site.
+Better Recent Posts Widget can do that by displaying your beautiful featured images right in the widget.
 You can control the number of posts to display, specify if you want to skip some posts, and display custom post types.

 = Features =

-The downloadable version has the following features
+The WordPress.org version has the following features:

 * All new, better Recent Posts widget
 * Specify widget title